PRIMORDIAL – interview with singer Alan Nemtheanga

 As a result, you are the spark of hope and good example for younger bands because of your genuine approach to composing and performing.

 PRIMORDIAL is not about hope.
-My view on the world is very dark, but on the other hand I want to show that we should simply be a better humans, be a better to your families, etc. We should understand the history, the folklore, the mythology and the language.
+My view on the world is very dark, but on the other hand I want to show that we should simply be better humans, be better to your families, etc. We should understand the history, the folklore, the mythology and the language.
 Try not to be brushed aside by globalist monoculture.
 That is what PRIMORDIAL is about, we chose a different path, which is to sing about such things.
 We don’t make the living out of it, but it doesn’t matter.
 It’s just beautiful and I enjoy it.
-If there is someone in the crown that goes “What the f..k is going on?” and later he does some thinking about his family name, where he comes from etc. Then it means that my work is done.
+If there is someone in the crowd that goes “What the f..k is going on?” and later he does some thinking about his family name, where he comes from etc. Then it means that my work is done.
 I do not know how often it happens, but someone has to make such stand.

 Yeah, sure.
 To sum up our interview.
 “How It Ends”, your 10th album, is only one year old, so I guess it is still too early to talk about the new one, or am I wrong?